Welcome

 What it is Not

 It is not an academic study.
-It is an alpha-stage development and testing of the CarbonDew vision based on the latest, most direct tools currently available to science, and achieved via a technology transfer from academic climate science to practical applications outside academia.
+It is an alpha-stage development and testing of the CarbonDew vision based on the latest, most direct tools currently available to science, and achieved via a technology transfer from academic science to practical applications outside academia.

 Activities